 FAQ's

-A reverse mortgage is a legal contract where a 62-year or older homeowner having enough home equity can covert a percentage of that equity into a savings fund and easily accessible cash when needed.
+A Home Equity Conversion is a legal contract where a 62-year or older homeowner having enough home equity can covert a percentage of that equity into a savings fund and easily accessible cash when needed.

 In addition, the fund grows with interest, tax-free, without any repayment requirements while the homeowner continues to live in his or her home, and continues to meet a few basic requirements.